BA (Hons) MA (RCA)

 All is expressed through the subtle overlay of collaged papers, washes and scumbles of gouache through which secret fragments and remnants of drawn and printed imagery peep.
 They invite you in to explore the map of Black’s vision as if you were finding your way.

 Palmer wrote on the back of one of his sketches some lines from Shakespeare’s As you like it,

 “This our life, exempt from public haunt,

 Finds tongues in trees, books in running brooks,

 WE HAVE CHOSEN A ONE-WAY ROAD

-The title for my recent exhibition came from the words spoken by a refugee fleeing the Middle East, taken from a television series called Exodus-Our Journey to Europe, broadcasting August 2016 on BBC2.
+The title for this exhibition came from the words spoken by a refugee fleeing the Middle East, taken from a television series called Exodus-Our Journey to Europe, broadcasting August 2016 on BBC2.
 A number of individuals of different ages were given mobiles to document their journeys from different locations including Syria.